 Those with a high-tech, high-growth business idea and the qualifications to pull it off can also apply for an Entrepreneur Visa.
 The business plan has to be approved by the Ministry of Economy and Competitiveness and the applicant must have the financial means to start the business.

 The self-employment visa is a temporary work residency, valid for one years and renewable.

 Work Visas for Spanish Residency

-To apply for a work visa, a British citizen / UK national will need to have an offer and contract of employment from a Spanish employer.
+To apply for a work visa, a British citizens / UK national will need to have an offer and contract of employment from a Spanish employer.
+The employer has to show that they have not been able to find suitable candidate resident in Spain or the EU already.
 There are a few exemptions from the requirement for a Spanish work visa.
 For example, scientists or teachers invited by a Spanish University or research institution.

 As the name suggests, this visa allows Spanish residency for those coming to study in Spain.
 You can apply for the student visa for undergraduate courses, Masters, Ph.D. and other short term qualifying studies.

 The student visa is valid for one year and renewable.
 It also allows work for up to 20 hours per week on an internship, gives easy access to getting a work permit once your studies have finished.
 Student visas also allow the students family members to get Spanish residency subject to the conditions of financial means being met.

 Digital Nomad Visa